Logarithmic heat kernels estimates without curvature restrictions: Expression for the second order gradient of heat semigroup

 Let $\{U_t\}_{0\le t <\zeta(x)}$ denote the horizontal Brownian motion on $M$ and $\{X_t^x=\pi(U_t)\}_{0\le t<\zeta(x)}$ is the Brownian motion on $M$ with initial value $x$ and life time $\zeta(x)$.
 For any $h\in L^{2,1}(\Omega;\R^n)$, we set

 It is easy to see that $\Gamma^h_t$ is an $\so(n)$-valued process.
 For $ t\geq0$, we define

-We are now ready to state one of our main tools, the second order gradient formula on a general complete $M$. \begin{theorem} Suppose that $M$ is a complete Riemannian manifold.
-Let $\{D_m\}_{m=1}^\infty$ denote the increasing family of exhaustive relatively compact open sets of $M$ and $\{l_m\}_{m=1}^\infty$ the cut-off vector fields as constructed in Lemma \ref{lem5.1}.
+We are now ready to state one of our main tools, the second order gradient formula on a general complete $M$. \begin{thm} Suppose that $M$ is a complete Riemannian manifold.
+Let $\{D_m\}_{m=1}^\infty$ denote the increasing family of exhaustive relatively compact open sets of $M$ and let $\{l_m\}_{m=1}^\infty$ denote the cut-off vector fields as constructed in Lemma \ref{lem5.1}.
 Let $x\in m$, and there exists $m_0\in \N$ such that $x\in D_{m_0+1}$.

 For every $m> m_0$, $v \in T_x M$, and $t\in (0,1]$, we define